dolittle/Runtime/Documentation/Concepts/tenants.md

 ## What is a Tenant?

 A Tenant is a single client that's using the hosted software and infrastructure.
-In a SaaS (Software-as-a-Service) domain, a tenant would be a single customer using the service.
+In a SaaS (Software-as-a-Service) domain, a tenant would usually be a single customer using the service.
 The tenant has its privileges and resources only it has access to.

 ## What is Multi-tenancy?